 Once the chain of custody is established, the following legal actions apply to the “Defaulter”:

-A. Civil Contempt (Section 2(b) of Contempt of Courts Act, 1971):
+A. Civil Contempt (Section 2(b) of Contempt of Courts Act, 1971) (Impact of Home Ministry Advisory)

 For “willful disobedience” of the Supreme Court’s mandate in Lalita Kumari.
 The defaulter is the officer who was served the order/advisory but failed to implement it.

-B. Section 166A of the IPC (Public servant disobeying law):
+B. Section 166A of the IPC (Public servant disobeying law)

 This is the most potent weapon.
 It specifically targets the officer who “knowingly disobeys” a direction of law meant to protect women.
 The “defaulter” here is any officer—from the SP to the SHO—who fails to record an FIR.

-4. How to “Search” for the Defaulter Now
+4. How to “Search” for the Defaulter Now (Impact of Home Ministry Advisory)

 Since the PIO has already given you a written statement that the record is “not found,” you have the evidence of negligence.